-- (a) For existing operations through permit or NOI modifications, and for new permit applications or NOIs, a groundwater monitoring program shall be required on a case-bycase basis where an adverse impact on groundwater quality may reasonably be expected. - (b) If groundwater monitoring is required, the Operator shall include the following information as part of a permit application, NOI, or permit or NOI modification: - (i) a map that accurately locates all proposed groundwater sample points and any locations that are proposed as a point of compliance; - (ii) the method of monitoring well completion where monitoring wells are required; - (iii) method of sampling, frequency of sampling and reporting to the Office; - (iv) parameters analyzed, water quality analysis methods, and quality control and quality assurance methods; - (v) formations, aquifers or strata to be sampled;
+- (a) For existing operations through permit modifications, and for new permit applications, a groundwater monitoring program shall be required on a case-by-case basis where an adverse impact on groundwater quality may reasonably be expected. - (b) If groundwater monitoring is required, the Operator shall include the following information as part of a permit application or permit modification to an existing permit: - (i) a map that accurately locates all proposed groundwater sample points and any locations that are proposed as a point of compliance; - (ii) the method of monitoring well completion where monitoring wells are required: - (iii) method of sampling, frequency of sampling and reporting to the Office; - (iv) parameters analyzed, water quality analysis methods, and quality control and quality assurance methods;

-- (vi) identify the potential sources of groundwater contamination that will be monitored by each point of compliance monitoring point; - (vii) a time-schedule for implementation; and - (viii) ambient groundwater quality data sufficient to characterize potentially impacted groundwater quality. - (8) Release of Reclamation Liability: An Operator shall demonstrate, to the satisfaction of the Office, that reclamation has been achieved so that existing and reasonably potential future uses of groundwater are protected.
-In addition, operators of any in situ leach mining operations shall reclaim ground water as required in subsection (1)(e) of this Rule 3.1.7. - (9) An Operator must provide the Office a written report within five (5) working days when there is evidence of groundwater discharges exceeding applicable groundwater standards or permit or NOI conditions imposed to protect groundwater quality when these other conditions are explicitly identified in the permit or NOI as requiring such notice.
+- (v) formations, aquifers or strata to be sampled; - (vi) identify the potential sources of groundwater contamination that will be monitored by each point of compliance monitoring point; - (vii) a time-schedule for implementation; and - (viii) ambient groundwater quality data sufficient to characterize potentially impacted groundwater quality. - (8) Release of Reclamation Liability: An Operator shall demonstrate, to the satisfaction of the Office, that reclamation has been achieved so that existing and reasonably potential future uses of groundwater are protected. - (9) An Operator must provide the Office a written report within five (5) working days when there is evidence of groundwater discharges exceeding applicable groundwater standards or permit conditions imposed to protect groundwater quality when these other conditions are explicitly identified in the permit as requiring such notice.

-For additional performance standards related to water, see Subsections 3.1.5 and 3.1.6.
+For additional performance standards related to water, see Subsections Rules 3.1.5 and 3.1.6.